jkrizm/Project3/README.md

 # Project3
 1. Created a Spotify account we could use to gather data from [Spotify's Web API](https://developer.spotify.com/documentation/web-api).
 This gave us the client ID and client secret that we could use to get our access token (using cURL command).
-3. Used cURL to retrieve to gather the following playlists (playlist ID's found through Spotify)
+3. Used cURL (with help from Mark and Paveen) to retrieve to gather the following playlists (playlist ID's found through Spotify)
    i.
 All Out 50s
    ii.
 All Out 60s
    iii.
 All out 70s